-14 Financial instruments
+15 Financial instruments

-The financial assets of the Company include cash at banks, loans due from related parties and amounts due from related parties and other receivables.
-The financial liabilities of the Company include other payables, loans due to related parties and amounts due to related parties.
+The financial assets of the Company include cash at banks, other receivables, loans due from related parties and amounts due from related parties.
+The financial liabilities of the Company include accounts payable and accrued expenses, loans due to related parties, amounts due to related parties and dividends payable.
 Accounting policies for financial assets and liabilities are set out in note 3.